 Kim is studying light or optics as a tool to bypass all three obstacles.

-All healthy T-cells contain molecules with toxins that are designed to kill cancer.
-Kim’s lab has engineered T-cells that respond to light to ensure the toxins know where to find their target.
-In a preclinical trial, implanting a light source—an LED chip that Kim’s research lab also invented —demonstrated that light can guide the T-cells to the cancer cells.
+All healthy T-cells contain molecules with toxins that kill cancer.
+To make sure the toxins know where to find their target, Kim’s lab has engineered T-cells that respond to light.
+By implanting a light source — an LED chip that his research lab also invented — into the body of a mouse, he’s demonstrated that light can guide the T-cells to the cancer cells.
 Once there, the light source also boosts the toxic, biological reaction within the T-cells, better positioning them to wipe out cancer.
-Kim has also developed a molecular safety switch based on light that causes T-cells to self destruct when their job is done, preventing severe side effects that can result from the immune system remaining in overdrive.
+And finally, he’s invented a molecular safety switch (also based on light) that causes T-cells to self-destruct when their job is done, preventing severe side effects resulting from the immune system remaining in overdrive.

 “It’s like we’re sending T-cells on a spy mission and guiding them throughout the process,” Kim says.
 “We’re very encouraged that our work can be applied to patients in the future.”